etherisc/ui-kit/docs/task-planning/task-2.5-axe-core-ci.md

 ## Implementation Notes

 - We've implemented the axe-core accessibility testing in CI using the Storybook test runner
-- A test component with intentional accessibility violations was created (`A11yTestButton`)
+- A test component with intentional accessibility violations was created (`A11yTestButton` and `A11yViolatingForm`)
 - We created a standalone test script (`scripts/test-a11y-violation.js`) to verify axe-core detection
 - Manual verification confirms axe-core successfully detects accessibility violations:
   ```